 Juneteenth Productions, which develops and produces documentaries and programming for broadcast, educational and digital media.

-Colorblind: Rethinking Race (2013 Chicago/Midwest Region Emmy Award), Tal Como Somos (Just As We Are)
+Colorblind: Rethinking Race (2013 Chicago/Midwest Region Emmy Award), and Tal Como Somos (Just As We Are) (2008).

 As a filmmaker and media activist, McCray has worked with Chicago’s diverse communities addressing issues, raising awareness and advocating social change.
 Projects have included: